rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

    Analogous to `X_types`, indicates what types of GPU objects an estimator can take. `2darray` includes GPU ndarray objects (like CuPy and Numba) and cuDF objects, since they are all processed the same by `input_utils`. `sparse` includes `CuPy` sparse arrays.
  - `preferred_input_order` (default=None)
    One of ['F', 'C', None].
 Whether an estimator "prefers" data in column-major ('F') or row-major ('C') contiguous memory layout.
 If different methods prefer different layouts or neither format is benefitial, then it is defined to `None` unless there is a good reason to chose either `F` or `C`.
 For example, all of `fit`, `predict`, etc. in an estimator use `F` but only `score` uses`C`.
+- `dynamic_tags` (default=False)
+   Most estimators only need to define the tags statically, which facilitates the usage of tags in general.
+But some estimators might need to modify the values of a tag based on runtime attributes, so this tag reflects whether an estimator needs to do that.

 ### Estimator Array-Like Attributes